Cleon909/QA-Final-Project/README.md

 -   ability to hyperlink names of objects to a search for that attribute

--   run tests in a container rather than on jenkins server
+-   run tests in a container rather than on jenkins server - tried to implement this but couldn't get the Jenkins server to recognise failed tests (i.e. it passed the stage as long as the container was built and run).

 -   Docker volume to persist database data

--   Integration testing#
+-   Integration testing

 -   Login feature to restrict some CRUD functionality to administrators

--   Database pre-populated with some data to search for and look at

-### There were some initial ideas I had on the design of the web application that I decided where unnecessary or out of scope of project(Will not have):
+ **There were some initial ideas I had on the design of the web application that I decided where unnecessary or out of scope of project(Will not have):**

 -   Impact (a measure of how important a paper is in its field) dropped as it added little